Coca-Cola celebrated the 100th anniversary of its contoured bottle design and

 We have a little collection of our own:

-Many thanks to Coca-Cola Oceania for re-using their campaign - it provided valued employment and inspired
+Many thanks to Coca-Cola Oceania for re-using their campaign - it provided valued employment

 the idea of sharing a non-alcholic drink with someone different to help prevent the need for so many poppies.